KBPsystem777/100-Days-Of-React/README.md

 ### [Day 39](#day-39)
 - March 6, 2019 - Today, I am still working on my React SSR lesson in Next.js.
 I found it very satisfying.
 Right now, I do have 290 points, cause you'll gonna earn points every time you complete a lesson.
 On this stage, I was introduced to [`isomorphic-unfetch`](https://github.com/developit/unfetch).
 This library is a simple implementation of `fetch` API that works both on server and client side.
 I haven't got the chance to explore on it but I'll get there somehow.

+- **09:44 PM**: Finally completed the **Fetching Data for Pages** activity on https://nextjs.org/learn.
+Basically, I am able to fetch data now from the TV Maze API.
+Next to do in the future is the further read and understand the `getInitialProps` and *data fetching* of this library.